 Services offshoring from high- to low-wage countries is on the rise.
 Today, many services are tradable internationally that could not be delivered from distance before the revolutionary advancements in information and communication technologies (ICT) of the recent past.
-As a consequence, the total volume of international trade in services increased from approximately 3% to 6% of world GDP between 1985 and 2007.
-This increase reflects to a large extent imports of services that are used in the production process by firms, so-called 'services offshoring'.
-In many advanced economies, the observed steep increase in services offshoring has fuelled the fear of losing domestic jobs to foreign low-wage countries.
-This development raises the question of how many jobs, and which ones, are threatened by offshoring.
+As a consequence, the total volume of international trade in services increased from approximately 3% to 6% of world GDP between 1985 and 2007.1 This increase reflects to a large extent imports of services that are used in the production process by firms, so-called 'services offshoring'.
+In many advanced economies, the observed steep increase in services offshoring has fuelled the fear of losing domestic jobs to foreign low-wage countries.2 This development raises the question of how many jobs, and which ones, are threatened by offshoring.
 Blinder (2009) estimates that about one fourth of all US American jobs were potentially offshorable in 2004.
-His rough approximation of the offshoring potential initiated an intense debate both by the public and among academics in the US.
-After the offshoring (Bardhan and Kroll, 2003) is a particularly sensitive issue because it threatens white collar jobs, which are highly valued in knowledge economies.
+His rough approximation of the offshoring of intermediate goods production, which has already started decades ago, this 'new wave' of services offshoring (Bardhan and Kroll, 2003) is a particularly sensitive issue because it threatens white collar jobs, which are highly valued in knowledge economies.